 A pre-printed label or decorated film is inserted into the open mould (1), and held in place with vacuum ports, an electrostatic charge, or some alternative method (2).
 The mould is then closed, and plastic resin is injected (3).
 This permanently bonds the decoration to the plastic component.
 The mould then opens to release the component (4).
 A new pre-printed label or decorated film is inserted, ready for the next component to be created.
 In this illustration, the labels are printed on a reel-to-reel film, so the next label is put in place by winding the film downwards.

-Decoration or labelling?
+In-mould decoration or in-mould labelling?

 There can sometimes be a little confusion around the names used for different injection moulding techniques.
 At Rosti, we use clear definitions for in-mould decoration and in-mould labelling to avoid any misunderstanding.
 This is all part of our transparent and client-friendly approach to your work.

 In-mould decoration involves using a polymer carrier, usually on a reel-to-reel device, to integrate graphics onto components.
 The carrier (or film) normally contains multiple versions of the design, so several components can be created from a single continuous film.